How Does Screen Printing Work

 It bears repeating that simple artwork makes for a more successful design.
 One-color designs that can be placed on slightly different areas of the product without losing its flair are best.

 Paying attention to detail is important, but you never want to overdo it.
 Your message can get lost if you worry too much about small insignificant details.
-Keeping it simple is a sure way to a classic design at least that’s been the experience custom t-shirts near me – best for screen printing shops.
+Keeping it simple is a sure way to a classic design at least that’s been the experience custom t-shirts near me.